UNDP-UNBL/elsa-documentation/docs/elsa/05_editing_analysis.rst

 .. _fig-lockin-options:

 .. figure:: images/image007.png
-   :alt: Figure 6.
-Lock-in functionalities
+   :alt: Lock-in functionalities
    :align: center

-   Figure 6.
    Lock-in functionalities

 As seen in :numref:`fig-lockin-options` for Cuba, existing Protected Areas cover 17.08% of the country.
 Therefore, the selection of ‘Lock-in Existing Protected Areas’ requires that at least 17.08% of the national territory be assigned under the ‘Protect’ area constraint.